November 18, 2020

 Bridges constitute a very important component of the transportation network.
 As they are a major investment for society and are at the core of public transport and usage, it is extremely crucial to keep an eye on their safety and maintenance.
 This is achieved through geotechnical instrumentation and monitoring, which is involved in the pre, post, and after-construction phases.

-Safety in bridges is a bigger concern that other parts of the transport system since any damage or collapsing of the structure can lead to magnanimous devastation to life and property with severe consequences.
-With this understanding in mind, Encardio Rite makes use of modern technologies, instruments, sensors, and real-time assessment of the bridge to observe and keep a track of all the activities that might affect the foundation of the structure.
+Safety in bridges is a bigger concern than in other parts of the transport system since any damage or collapsing of the structure can lead to magnanimous devastation to life and property with severe consequences.
+With this understanding in mind, Encardio Rite makes use of modern technologies, instruments, sensors, and real-time assessment of the bridge to observe and keep track of all the activities that might affect the foundation of the structure.

 In this article, we are taking a look at one such project that was carried out by Rite Geo System, Encardio Rite’s USA Subsidiary.
 We will be discussing the reason for monitoring, the solutions involved, and the instruments used along with the conclusive result.